lvzon/i2c-ns9xxx/README.md

 # i2c-ns9xxx
-Modified I2C driver for the Digi NS9xxx platform.
+Modified I2C driver for the Digi NS9xxx platform (e.g. the NS9210 and NS9215 ARM9 SOC modules).

 While testing with a Digi Connect ME 9210 module, I2C-communications turned out to be unstable.
 The bus would lock up after a few hours.
 It turned out that the I2C bus speed was not set correctly by the Digi Linux driver.
 Moreover, the original driver did not implement error recovery, status checking and locking very well, and hardly produced useful output for debugging.